Zwyx/zwyx/README.md

 ---

+Here are the projects I'm working on:

+- [Detrak](https://detrak.net), an easy to learn dice game!
+- [Auto Close Tab](https://marketplace.visualstudio.com/items?itemName=Zwyx.autoclosetabs), a VS Code extension which automatically closes your unused tabs

+---

-Here are some writings from [my blog](https://zwyx.dev) that you might find interesting:
+And here are some writings from [my blog](https://zwyx.dev) that you might find interesting:

 <!--START_SECTION:feed-->